abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 # Zero-point renormalization of the band gap and temperature-dependent band gaps with GWPT

 This tutorial is similar to [eph4zpr](../tutorial/eph4zpr.md).
-Also in this lesson, we will compute the electron self-energy due to phonons, obtain the zero-point renormalization (ZPR) of the band gap and temperature-dependent band energies within the harmonic approximation.
+Also in this lesson, we compute the electron self-energy due to phonons, obtain the zero-point renormalization (ZPR) of the band gap and temperature-dependent band energies within the harmonic approximation.
 The main difference with respect to [eph4zpr](../tutorial/eph4zpr.md), is that, in this lesson, the e-ph matrix elements are computed within the GWPT formalism [[cite:Li2019]].

-It is assumed the user has already completed the two tutorials [RF1](../tutorial/rf1.md) and [RF2](../tutorial/rf2.md), and that they are familiar with the calculation of ground state (GS) and response properties in particular phonons, Born effective charges and the high-frequency dielectric tensor.
+It is assumed the user has already completed the two tutorials [RF1](../tutorial/rf1.md) and [RF2](../tutorial/rf2.md), and that they are familiar with the calculation of ground state (GS) and response properties in particular phonons, Born effective charges (BECS) and the high-frequency dielectric tensor.

 The user should have read the [introduction tutorial for the EPH code](../tutorial/eph_intro.md), the description of the [gstore-based approach](../tutorial/gstore.md), before running these examples.

-Also, you are kindly invidited to read the [first GW tutorial](../tutorial/gw1.md) if you are not familiar with GW.
+Also, you are kindly invited to read the [first GW tutorial](../tutorial/gw1.md) if you are not familiar with the GW implementation in Abinit.
 A brief description of the formalism and of the equations implemented in the code can be found in the [[theory:mbt|GW_notes]].